media

 Our staff salaries range between the 1st quartile (bottom of the market) and the median (middle of the market) and may vary across sections due to different funding sources.
 For key executives, our salaries are around the median; in exceptional cases, we reach the 3rd quartile (the upper limit of the market).

 For a better idea, we present examples of salary scales.
-The specific amount of salary always depends on the professional/professional seniority of the given person:
+The specific amount of the individual salary depends on the professional/professional seniority of the given person:

 • Worker in direct work (social worker, educational worker, career counsellor, resocialisation worker): 25,000 – 32,000 CZK